Ghostyenc/PerformancePlus/README.md

 About Performance Plus:

-Performance Plus is designed for PvE servers to help manage the large number of conveyors and turrets often placed, which can become a problem with and without entity limits, It even has some basic optimizations at startup (Credits to Farkas).
+Performance Plus is designed for PvE servers to help manage the large number of conveyors and turrets often placed, which can become a problem with and without entity limits, It even has some basic optimizations at startup.

 How it works: